rouvinerh/SecJournal/websec/bug-bounty/README.md

 # Bug Bounties

-I decided to spend a year doing bug bounties and learning about finding bugs in websites for my final year in college.
+I decided to spend a year doing bug bounties and learning about finding bugs in websites during my last year in university.

 I will post reports I find interesting and are impactful.
 My impact assessment is based on my experience as a bug triager for PayPal.
 If I would have accepted it there / awarded, it might be posted here.

-I mainly use HackerOne, but sometimes use BugCrowd if I want a change of pace c:
+I mainly use HackerOne and BugCrowd.
+Sometimes I come across bugs outside of these platforms or through programs not publicly listed, and report them directly to the company.

+As of March 2026, I have:

+- Disclosed over 100+ valid vulnerabilities to 20+ organizations, including Indeed, NASA, PayPal, Sony, and Booking.com

+- Ranked #1 on Sony’s HackerOne program (2026)

+- Ranked #4 on the U.S. Department of Defense VDP (2026)

+- Ranked #1 on the Treasury Board of Canada HackerOne program (all-time)

+- Received Letters of Recognition from NASA, shirts from the Dutch Government / Sony, bounties, and many other cool things from companies

+See my profiles below:

 {% embed url="http://hackerone.com/erh/" %}